La Verendrye (electoral district)

+The La Vérendrye riding has remained under PCs since 2011, with Konrad Narth most recently being elected in October 2023 to replace retiring MLA Smook.

+The riding is named for Pierre Gaultier de Varennes, Sieur de La Vérendrye, explorer and fur trader under whose authority Fort Rouge was built in 1738 in what is now Winnipeg.

+Demographics

 The riding's population in 1996 was 19,558.
 In 1999, the average family income was $49,308, and the unemployment rate was 5.9%.
 Manufacturing accounts for 12% of the riding's industry, followed by the service sector at 11%.

 Before the electoral boundaries redistricting done prior to the 2011 election, La Verendrye had the second-highest francophone population in Manitoba (after St. Boniface), at 23% of the total population.
-9% of the riding's residents were German, and 7% were aboriginal.
+Nine percent of the riding's residents were German, and 7% were Indigenous.